CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/how-to-filter.md

 You can do this either by replacing the `+` with `%2B` (e.g., 2020-01-23T04:00:00.000%2B07:00 instead of 2020-01-23T04:00:00.000+07:00), or you can select the value and choose "EncodeURIComponent" from the context menu to have Postman encode the entire parameter automatically.

-The `/Group/{GROUP_ID}/$export` endpoint requires an access token as well as Accept and Prefer headers.
+The `/Group/{GROUP_ID}/$export` endpoint requires a bearer token as well as Accept and Prefer headers.

 The Prefer header is **NOT** required for `/Patient/{PATIENT_ID}/$everything`, but it DOES require an X-Provenance header whereas the `/Group/{GROUP_ID}/$export` endpoint does not.
 The format is defined by the FHIR Bulk Data Export spec.
 Consult the [FHIR Datatypes](https://www.hl7.org/fhir/datatypes.html#instant) page for more information.